cschladetsch/KAI/Readme.md

 A general-purpose stack-based virtual machine.
 Think of it like a JVM or Dalvik.
 The question then begs: why not use either of those.
 Well, I wanted two stacks (one for data, one for context).
 These two stacks (data and context) provide some abilities that are not avaialable on any other non-Forth based system.

-## PI

-	{ 1 + } 'add # 2 add & print &

-This creates a function that is named 'add'.
-Then invokes it will an argument of 2 and prints the result.

-The syntax is obtuse because it is reverse-polish notation: the arguments are introduced then an operator is aplied.

-In this case, the first 'argument' is the function **{ 1 + }** which simply adds 1 to what ever is on the stack.

-The next sub-sequence **'add #** stores that function to a name called "add" in the current scope.

-Then we push 2 onto the stack, then the add function by name, then use the '&' operator to execute what is on the stack (the 'add' function').

-Then we push the **print** function onto the stack (which is built-in), then execute that too.

-The result is an empty stack with the console output of "3".

-## Rho

-	fun add(a)
-		return a+1
-	print(add(2))

-These two examples are functionally equivalent, and both return **3**.

-The first is post-fix **Pi** and will not be too strange that those that have used Forth or HP48 calculators.
-It creates a coroutine __{ 1 + }__ which adds 1 to whatever is on the stack.
-It then stores this to an object called add with __'add #__.
-It then pushes 2 and the coro onto the stack, resumes the coro with __&__, pushes **print** onto the stack and resumes that.
-The result is **3**.

-The **Rho** example is more familiar.
-Define a function that takes one argument and return it plus 1.
-Then print the result of calling that function with the argument 2.

-In both cases, the data stack will be left empty and the console will have output of '3'.

-Rho gets translated to Pi code on the fly, so when you 'compile' the Rho code above you will get something very similiar to the pi code above that.

-## Tau

-**Tau** is the language used to describe objects that are visible across a network.
-It all works, but I don't have documentation for it yet.
-Basically, Tau takes a foo.tau file, and generates foo.agent.cpp/h and foo.proxy.cpp/h.
-If you want to host a Foo, you implement what's required in the foo.agent.cpp file, else if you want to use a Foo from somewhere else, you just use kai::Proxy<Foo>.

-This is all clear as mud, I realise.
-But it does all work, and once I finish the libraries I will work on real documentation.

-### Continuations

-Also known as co-routines or fibres, are natively supported in both Pi and Rho languages.

-Continuations are important because they allow you to yield the current command sequence to another without having to actually use threads.

-Both Pi and Rho support continuations natively.

 ## Conclusion